 ARC Training endeavours to actively improve its service, on an ongoing basis and ensure all updates to requirements are implemented in a timely manner.
 To improve services students, staff and clients are encouraged to provide feedback via surveys and completion of internal continuous improvement request forms.

 All matters raised for continuous improvement will be reviewed by the ARC Training Continuous Improvement Committee.
 This Committee meets to review and implement improvements on a bimonthly basis.
-The committee consists of the CEO, the National Training Manager and the Administration and Compliance Manager.
+The committee consists of the Administration Manager, the Training Delivery Manager and Compliance Coordinators.

 Procedure